Japan Has No State Religion — A Nation Where Prayer Became Culture

 Countries Without a State Religion

-Country Legal Basis Notes
+| Country | Legal basis | Notes |

-Japan Constitution, Article 20 (1947) Abolished State Shinto.
-Guarantees religious freedom and separation of religion and state.
+| Japan | Constitution, Article 20 (in force 1947) | Abolished State Shinto.
+Guarantees religious freedom and separation of religion and state. |

-France Law of Separation (1905) Strict secularism known as laïcité; religion excluded from public space.
+| France | Law of Separation (1905) | Strict secularism known as laïcité; strong limits on state endorsement of religion. |

-South Korea Constitution Article 20 Freedom of religion; Buddhism and Christianity coexist.
+| South Korea | Constitution, Article 20 | Freedom of religion; Buddhism and Christianity coexist widely. |

-Uruguay Constitution Article 5 (1919) Most secular nation in Latin America; complete church-state separation.
+| Uruguay | Constitution, Article 5 (1919) | Among the most secular states in Latin America; clear church–state separation. |

-Brazil Constitution Article 19 (1988) Declares state neutrality; highly diverse religious landscape.
+| Brazil | Constitution, Article 19 (1988) | Declares state neutrality; highly diverse religious landscape. |

-South Africa Constitution Article 15 (1996) Protects freedom of conscience and belief in a multi-faith society.
+| South Africa | Constitution, Article 15 (1996) | Protects freedom of conscience, religion, thought, belief, and opinion in a multi-faith society. |

 * “No state religion” does not mean rejection of faith — it means the government remains neutral toward all religions.